jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 ## Production Web Application?

+_Notes updated from work on the ExpressJS webapp_.

 UI - navigable website, about, acknowledgments, etc.

-Static image cache
+Static image cache and METAR report cache.
+* Update: The site launched with a memory cache.
+See [cache.md](../express-progress/cache.md).

 Query API -> pixie image (HTTP redirect to the static image URL?)
+* HTTP redirect used when a site or dollset is chosen at random.

 Automatic Refresh (of METAR data?)
+* Update: Not yet.
+At launch, METAR data is loaded station by station on request.
+* Improving the parser to use raw METAR data would allow less-frequent bulk fetches.

 What deployment choices are: Low-maintenance?
 Inexpensive to host?
 Pretty reliable?
+* All components deployed to a pre-existing virtual server shared with another app.
+* Easy to launch, modest (so far) hosting costs, excellent reliability to date.

 What should the deployment pipeline look like for code, for provisioned services, for data resources?
+* Continuing with the US National Weather Service METAR web datasource as upstream service.
+* All other resources (code and images) are in the source tree.
+* Starting out with `git pull && npx pm2 restart all`

 How to store the pixies and backgrounds for compositing? (transparent PNGs of matching size)
+* Still using individual PNGs in a filesystem folder tree, with auxiliary JS data.

 How to update new resources.
+* To make updating more open to contributions, I'm considering an endpoint which would display a current dollset and/or a template, using a suitable background to handle transparent overlays like snowflakes.
+* How we present an existing/new set may constrain options for new doll and background sets.
+* How can we offer sets sensitive to rain, snow or wind?
+Overlays of clothes / blowing hair?
+* How about optional pets?
+* A set may start with the standard backgrounds, clouds, and weather.
+* A set may not have to cover all cases or combinations (dolls for rain, snow, wind).

 ## Client Side Application?

-This could all fit into a mobile app.
+This could all fit into a mobile app or Electron style network app.

-As a client-side web application, it fights with the browser security model to fetch METARs from non-origin sites.
+If the compositing logic lived in a client-side web application, the browser security model forbids using METARs from non-origin sites to drive application logic.
 The browser security model also treats local files as non-origin when loaded by JS.
+These limitations caused me to avoid a client-side web application.

+A local proxy server which served the webapp JS and proxied the METAR data from the same local port would satisfy the browser security model, since data and code would appear to be same-origin.
+Although at that point, perhaps one would choose to run a local PixieReport webapp instead.

+In either "local proxy" or "local webapp" cases, any image inclusion is strictly local.

-# PixieReport on Twitter 2020-2021+
+# PixieReport on Twitter 2020-2023

 ## General Approaches